-The length field refers to the length of the rIK in octets encoded as specified in [3].
+The length field refers to the length of the rIK in octets and is encoded as specified in RFC 5295.

-The cryptosuite and length of the rIK are part of the input to the key derivation function to ensure cryptographic separation of keys if different rIKs of different lengths for use with different Message Authentication Code (MAC) algorithms are derived from the same rRK.
+The cryptosuite and length of the rIK are part of the input to the KDF to ensure cryptographic separation of keys if different rIKs of different lengths (for example, for use with different Message Authentication Code (MAC) algorithms) are derived from the same rRK.
 The cryptosuite is encoded as an 8-bit number; see Section 5.3.2 for the cryptosuite specification.

-The rIK is referred to by EMSKname-NAI within the context of ERP messages.
-The username part of EMSKname-NAI is the EMSKname; the realm is the domain name of the ER server.
-In case of ERP with the home ER server, the peer uses the realm from its original NAI; in case of a local ER server, the peer uses the domain name received at the lower layer or through an ERP bootstrapping exchange.
+The rIK is referred to by the EMSKname-NAI within the context of ERP messages.
+The username part of the EMSKname-NAI is the EMSKname; the realm is the domain name of the ER server.
+In the case of ERP with the home ER server, the peer uses the realm from its original NAI; in the case of a local ER server, the peer uses the domain name received at the lower layer or through an ERP bootstrapping exchange.

 An rIK derived from a DS-rRK is referred to as a DS-rIK in the rest of the document.
-All the key derivation and properties specified in this section remain the same.
+All of the key derivation and properties specified in this section remain the same.